Madansinhji

-Maharajadhiraj Mirza Maharao Sri Madansinhji Vijayaraji Sawai Bahadur (12 October 1909 – 21 June 1991) was the last official ruler of the Princely State of Cutch, from 26 February 1948 to 1 June 1948.
+HH Maharajadhiraj Mirza Maharao Sri Madansinhji Vijayaraji Sawai Bahadur (12 October 1909 – 21 June 1991) was the last official Jadeja Rajput ruler of the erstwhile Princely State of Cutch in north-western Gujarat from 26 February 1948 to 1 June 1948.

 Early life

 Madansinhji was born as Meghraji and was the eldest son of Maharao Sri Vijayaraji Khengarji and Maharani Shri Padmakunwar Ba Sahiba.
-He was named Yuvraj Sahib Meghraji and was educated at Rajkumar College, Rajkot.
+He was named Yuvraj Sahib Meghrajji and was educated at Rajkumar College, Rajkot.

 He became heir apparent with the title of Yuvraj Sahib Meghraji on 15 January 1942, when his father succeeded to the throne of the Princely State of Cutch upon the demise of his grandfather Maharao Shri Sir Khengarji III.

 He was left to administer the state whenever his father Vijayaraji was away.
 In 1947, upon the independence of India, it was he who, on behalf of his father, Maharao Shri Vijayraji (who was away for medical treatment at London), signed the Instrument of Accession of Kutch, on 16 August 1947, on his behalf, as Heir Apparent for the Princely State of Kutch.

 Maharao of Cutch

 He was President of Cutch State Council from 1943–1948.
-He acceded to the throne upon the death of his father on 26 January 1948 under the name and style of Madansinji and ruled for a short period until 1 June 1948, when the administration of the Princely State was completely merged into the Dominion of India.
+He acceded to the throne upon the death of his father on 26 January 1948 under the name and style of Madansinhji and ruled for a short period until 1 June 1948, when the administration of the Princely State was completely merged into the Dominion of India.

 Although the princely state of Cutch had been merged with India, he held the title until the entitlements were abolished by the Government of India through the 26th amendment to the Constitution of India in 1971.